 The Litchfield Hills region offers endless opportunities for spending time outside.
 Here are some of our favorite spring and summer activities for hikers, paddlers and pedalers:

-The northwest corner of Connecticut is home to three of the state’s best waterfalls.
-Just minutes away from the Manor House Inn, these lovely waterfalls can be reached by short hiking trails.
+The northwest corner of Connecticut is home to some of the state’s best waterfalls.
+Just minutes away from the Manor House Inn, these lovely waterfalls can be reached easily on short hiking trails.

 One of Norfolk’s best secrets, Campbell Falls is just a few miles from the inn.
-The 50 foot drop of the Whiting River is actually just over the MA border in New Marlborough but the trailhead is in Campbell Falls State Park in Norfolk.
-Hike down to the falls on a short gently-sloped fern covered trail.
+The 50-foot drop of the Whiting River is actually just over the MA border in New Marlborough but the trailhead is in Campbell Falls State Park in Norfolk.
+Hike down to the falls on a one mile gently-sloped fern covered trail.
+The pool at the bottom of the falls is a wonderful spot to cool off on a hot day!
+When you’re done, continue up Norfolk Road to The Southfield Store for a delicious lunch or afternoon treat.

-Spring is the best time to catch this 60-foot drop of the Housatonic River located in nearby Falls Village.
-The main viewing platform is just a short walk from the parking area.
-Watch daring kayakers navigate the river past the bridge.
-Read on to see how you can view the Great Falls during a day hike on the Appalachian Trail.
+This 60-foot drop of the Housatonic River is located in nearby Falls Village.
+The main viewing area is just a short walk from the parking area.
+Walk along the river and watch daring kayakers navigate the river past the bridge below the falls.

 The waters of the Housatonic River provide excellent whitewater and flatwater canoeing and kayaking.
 Gentler currents found north of Great Falls dam in Falls Village and down through West Cornwall and Kent are perfect for flatwater paddling.
 You’ll be in for a treat as you paddle past picturesque meadows and farms along the way.
 For expert paddlers, Rattlesnake Rapids in Falls Village and Bull’s Bridge in Kent offer challenging whitewater runs.